MGantz22/Social-Media/README.md

 ```

 **Directions after cloning are as follows:**
-1. Open the `social-media` directory within your CLI.
+1. Open the `Social-Media` directory within your CLI.
 2. Install all Node packages and dependencies with the command `npm install`.
-3. Package and open the project in your browser using `npm start`.
+3. Package and open the project in your browser using `npm run start`.

 ## Known Bugs

-* No functionality as intended, this just a mock static page.
+* Zero functionality, static page only.

 ## License